-Recipes for Homemade Cleaners
+All-Natural Homemade Cleaners

-I think making your own cleaners is kind of frugality 101.
-It’s so cheap and easy and not to mention, better for your health.
-Plus I’ve found that my recipes for homemade cleaners work just as well as any of those that I buy.
-Here are some of my recipes for homemade cleaners.
-If you have special recipes for homemade cleaners you make, share the recipe with us in the comments section!
+I first started making my own homemade cleaners to save money.
+I think making your own cleaners is kind of frugality 101!
+It’s so cheap and easy, not to mention better for your health.
+Plus I’ve found that my recipes for homemade cleaners work just as well as any of those that I’ve bought from the store.

-Homemade All-Purpose Cleaner
+1. Homemade All-Purpose Cleaner

-Homemade Glass or Window Cleaner
+2. Homemade Glass or Window Cleaner

 - 1 part vinegar